wsoltys/ecoflow-stats/README.md

 https://github.com/vwt12eh8/hassio-ecoflow
 It uses the local API and therefore needs to be on the same network as the power station.

-This is just a poc but it seems to work for my RIVER 600 Pro
+This is just a poc but it seems to work with my RIVER 600 Pro